Brilliant Logic

 Logic

 Quantum circuits are built from gates that transform logical states.
 Quantum algorithm proofs are chains of logical inference.
 Quantum error correction relies on syndrome measurements that identify errors through logical deduction.
-A solid foundation in formal logic is not just useful for quantum computing - it is the scaffolding that makes rigorous reasoning possible across all of it.
+A solid foundation in logical deduction is not just useful for quantum computing - it is the scaffolding that makes rigorous reasoning possible across all of it.

 This course builds logical thinking from the ground up, through Brilliant’s interactive puzzle format.